 Eddie was close enough to hear the man's doubts about his way of worm fishing.
-He remembered it the next day when he collected a check worth a sack full of money for catching a great big fish.
+He remembered it the next day when he collected a check worth a sack full of money for catching a big fish.

-When Eddie was handed the check he told the crowd about his way of fishing.
-He said he fished plastic faster than most, and two other fishermen had been watching him and he heard one of them say, "Look at that guy over there fishing that worm like an idiot."
+When Eddie was handed the check, he told the crowd about his way of fishing.
+He said he fished plastic faster than most, and two other fishermen had been watching him, and he heard one of them say, "Look at that guy over there fishing that worm like an idiot."
 Eddie said it sure was fun fishing a worm like an idiot.

-Most would have thought that under such conditions, the big fish would have been in rather deep water with its head stuck up against the heaviest cover it could find.
-Another surprise was that Eddie caught the fish at 10:00 in the morning, but didn't weigh it until 5:30 in the afternoon.
+Most would have thought that under such conditions, the big fish would have been in relatively deep water with its head stuck against the heaviest cover it could find.
+Another surprise was that Eddie caught the fish at 10:00 in the morning but didn't weigh it until 5:30 in the afternoon.
 You'd think that in a tournament offering $50,000 for the biggest fish, a 7.98 would be enough - especially back then to send an angler who caught it rushing to the scales.

 Eddie didn't do that.
 He thought there would be at least a 10-pounder weighed, so he kept fishing.